What is Hand Lettering?

 The Ultimate Hand Lettering Guide

-This guide may be long, but it in no way encompasses all of hand lettering.
+This guide may be long, but it in no way encompasses all of hand lettering styles.
 There is always something new to discover, something new to master.
 No matter where you are in your hand lettering journey, you are forever a student.
-So don’t worry about comparing your work to anyone else’s lettering — you are growing and developing, and you are doing amazing stuff.
+So don’t worry about comparing your work to anyone else’s lettering — it is okay to make mistakes! you are growing and developing, and you are doing amazing stuff.

 I hope this ultimate hand lettering guide was helpful and you are feeling charged for some lettering action.
 Drop a comment below if there is anything I missed in this guide, or just let me know your biggest obstacle in hand lettering!